-Many people think that depression equates to staying in bed all day with no sense of perpurpose in life.
-While this is true for severe depression, there are also many types of depressions that are evident by irritibility, defensiveness, lack of perpursoe of direction (often discribed as "feeling lost."
-You may have been battling depression for a very long time, still others expreience a sense of helpless and direction over the past few weeks or months.
+Many people think that depression equates to staying in bed all day with no sense of purpose in life.
+While this is true for severe depression, there are also many types of depressions that are evident by irritability, defensiveness, lack of purpose of direction (often described as "feeling lost").
+You may have been battling depression for a very long time, still others experience a sense of helpless and direction over the past few weeks or months.

 Here are some questions to ask yourself about depression:

-- Have you been sad and blue since a signigifate even in your life, such as a death in your family, a divorce, moving, lost of job or feeling unfuled in your job? have you experienced abuse in childhood and/or adulthood? for more a few weeks?
+- Have you been sad and blue since a significant event in your life, such as a death in your family, a divorce, moving, lost of job or feeling unfulfilled in your job? have you experienced abuse in childhood and/or adulthood? for more a few weeks?

-- Have you begun to drink or use drugs to dull the pain of a painful life event (childhool abuse included)?
+- Have you begun to drink or use drugs to dull the pain of a painful life event (childhood abuse included)?

-- Do you find yourself staying stuck in negative thinking - for yourself and'or others?
+- Do you find yourself staying stuck in negative thinking (yourself/others)?

-- Do you have a family history of depresion?
+- Do you have a family history of depression?

 - Has one or more family members attempted or completed suicide?

 - How is your depression impacting your life today?

 My approach: I begin by obtaining a complete history, noting any traumatic events, both past and present.
 I then discuss your past to pinpoint if there are any specific events that may have triggered your depression, and the duration of your depression.
 I may recommend medication therapy, depending on your severity.
 I do not believe that all depression require medication.
 Together, we will create a plan of action to a lighter, more fulfilling life - free from the black cloud than has been hanging over your head.